-- Minor software updates to the 2SC system are planned for installation in May 2024. - Completion of installation and testing of the wireless crossing system is scheduled for May through July 2024. - Fiber optic cable splicing is underway in connection with completion of the Guadalupe River bridge replacement.

-• Continued installing Low Voltage connection conduits for signal locations.
+- Minor software updates to the 2SC system have been completed. - Completion of installation and testing of the wireless crossing system is scheduled for May through July 2024. - Fiber optic cable splicing is complete following completion of the Guadalupe River bridge replacement. - Continued installing Low Voltage connection conduits for signal locations.